 Applying for this job

-• Job interviews will take place on Tuesday 15th of October 2019 at the Campus Etterbeek of the Vrije Universiteit Brussel (virtual Skype participation is also a possibility for international candidates)
+• Job interviews will take place during the first week of March 2020 at the Campus Etterbeek of the Vrije Universiteit Brussel (virtual Skype participation is also a possibility for international candidates)

 • Your application must at least include the following attachments: